department-of-veterans-affairs/vagov-content/pages/burials-memorials/find-a-cemetery.md

 ## VA national cemeteries

-The National Cemetery Administration (NCA) maintains 136 national cemeteries in 40 states and Puerto Rico.
-We also maintain 33 soldiers’ lots and monument sites.
+The National Cemetery Administration (NCA) maintains 136 national cemeteries in 40 states and Puerto Rico, as well as 33 soldiers’ lots and monument sites.

 ### How do I find a VA national cemetery?